Hebrew Word Roots are the base on which the Bible is written. They’re impossible to fully translate. How can they be fully understood?

 When you solve this mystery, which we’ll do during the first lessons of the course, you’ll have an answer to one of the most asked questions about today’s society worldwide.
 I guarantee you’ll be amazed.
 But even more important than that answer is the Bible study method you’ll begin to incorporate for your own ongoing studies.

 This blog post is an excerpt from chapter 3.2.3 of Origin of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Biblical Hebrew Roots to Anchor your Bible Comprehension
+Please use the Social Network links just below to share this information from The Explanation, Biblical Hebrew Roots to Anchor your Bible Comprehension